SENERGY-Platform/export-worker-lib/README.md

 The current version only offers integration with Kafka but users can create their own clients to consume data and filters.

-    # Initialize a KafkaFilterConsumer to consume filters from a Kafka topic.
+    # Initialize a KafkaFilterConsumer to consume filters.
     kafka_filter_consumer = ew_lib.filter.KafkaFilterConsumer(
         metadata_broker_list="<your kafka broker>",
         group_id="filter-consumer",